 The type of ice scraper you need depends on where you live and how much snow your region gets.
 Here are a few things to consider:

-If your region sees huge volumes of snow, you might need a larger snow broom type of device that's big enough to push around snow that has piled up many inches atop your car.
+- If your region sees huge volumes of snow, you might need a larger snow broom type of device that's big enough to push off snow that has piled up atop your car.

 Another tool you can consider adding to your arsenal is de-icer.
-De-icer is sprayed on your windshield and wipers.
-It melts ice and frost on impact.
-It also prevents buildup of ice, sleet and snow.
+De-icer is sprayed on your windshield and wipers to melt ice and frost on impact.
+It also prevents buildup of ice, sleet, and snow.
 If you want to make scraping off your car a bit easier, this is a great thing to have.
-It can be purchased for about $10 at your local hardware store.
+It can be purchased for a nominal amount at your local hardware store.

 Carrying a spare tire in your vehicle can save you stress if you get a flat tire.
-The spare tire is your insurance, which will come in handy when you need it most.
-The spare tire in your car must be of good quality and in sound condition.
+The spare tire must be of good quality and in sound condition.

 In addition to a spare tire, make sure you have winter tires!
-In cold weather, even on dry roads, the softer, more flexible rubber used in the construction of winter tires provides that all-important give that all-season tires lose when it's cold out.
+In cold weather, even on dry roads, the softer, more flexible rubber used in the construction of winter tires provides better traction than all-season tires when it's cold out.

 Emergency flares or reflectors

 The last place you want to be is stuck in the snow.
 However, if it happens and you’re prepared, you should be fine.
-A small shovel will help you clear a path.
-You can use rock salt, sand or even kitty litter to gain traction.
+A small shovel can help you clear a path.
+You can use rock salt, sand, or even kitty litter to gain traction.
 Spread the material in the area around your tires if you are in a slippery area.
-Finally, if you are really stuck you may need a rope, chain or tow chain to help you out.
-However, using these tools can be dangerous, so unless you have experience, call a professional for help.
+Finally, if you are really stuck you may need a rope, chain, or tow chain to help you out.
+However, using these tools can be dangerous, so unless you have experience, call professional roadside service for help.

-The battery of your car can be affected by cold weather and may cause the battery to drain.
-If your battery is dead, your car won’t start!
-There’s even more bad news – when you can’t start your car, you can’t turn on the heat.
+The battery of your car can be affected by cold weather which may cause it to drain faster.
+If your battery is dead, your car won’t start and when you can’t start your car, you can’t turn on the heat!

 Let us help you prepare for the moments you can’t plan for

-Winter driving can be stressful.
-If you plan ahead and keep the above items in your car, you can drive in peace knowing you have the tools you need, in the event of a winter-driving situation.
+Winter driving can be stressful but if you plan ahead and keep essential items in your car, you can drive in peace knowing you have the tools you need, in the event of a winter-driving situation.

 FAQS on being prepared for winter driving